Sammmyceo2001/I.T-TECH/README.md

-Hi, My name is Samuel Taveras
+Hi there My name is Samuel Taveras